Tutors

 (Emeritus Professor in Chemical Crystallography, Department of Chemistry, University of Zürich, Switzerland)

 Tony was born in Australia and studied at the University of Melbourne.
 For 33 years, he was Director of the X-ray Crystallography Facility in the Department of Chemistry of the University of Zürich and taught crystallography courses there.
-He has over 40 years experience in all aspects of small-molecule crystal structure determination involving a wide range of organic molecules, inorganic materials and organometallic complexes.
+He has taught at more than 20 crystallography schools and has over 40 years experience in all aspects of small-molecule crystal structure determination involving a wide range of organic molecules, inorganic materials and organometallic complexes.
 He was a Main Editor of Section C of Acta Crystallographica from 2008-2017 and is currently on the Editorial Advisory Board of Section E of Acta Crystallographica.

 Lorraine A. Malaspina